victor-gurbani/instagram_network_analysis/README.md

 Login to Instagram either using

- 1. Instaloader CLI: `instaloader --login=USERNAME`
- 2. Your preferred browser and run: `pip install browser-cookie3 -U && instaloader --load-cookies=BROWSER` _where BROWSER is chrome, firefox, safari, etc...
-To avoid detection, use your browser for a few days._
+ 1. Your preferred browser and run: `pip install browser-cookie3 -U && instaloader --load-cookies=BROWSER` _where BROWSER is chrome, firefox, safari, etc..._
+ 2. Instaloader CLI: `instaloader --login=USERNAME` _(not recommended)_

-> [!TIP]
+> [!IMPORTANT]
-> Add ***--user-agent*** with your browser's full user-agent when logging in with Instaloader
+> Add ***--user-agent*** with your browser's full user-agent when logging in with Instaloader\
+> To avoid detection, use your browser for a few days before using any script.

 ## Step 2